jherediagu/open-art-shield/README.md

 # OpenArtShield

-> An experimental TypeScript SDK for measuring practical image protection techniques under real-world transformations.
+> An experimental, honest toolkit for protecting visual work from unauthorized AI use - and measuring what actually holds up.

-OpenArtShield is a TypeScript-first, open-source SDK and CLI for experimenting with practical image protection workflows: invisible watermarking, robustness benchmarking, and reproducible image-transformation audits.
-It is built to help you **measure** how a protection technique survives realistic degradations - JPEG compression, resizing, cropping, blur, color changes, and screenshot-like re-uploads - rather than to make grand claims about defeating AI.
+OpenArtShield is a TypeScript-first, open-source SDK and CLI for artists and developers who want to **experiment with practical protection layers** against unauthorized AI use of images: training, style mimicry, and scraping.
+Instead of promising to make art "AI-proof", it does three things and is honest about all of
+them: it **applies** real protection techniques (watermarking, embedding cloak), it **measures** how they survive real-world handling, and it **reports** the results so you can see what each technique actually does.

 **OpenArtShield does not make images AI-proof.**

-**v0.1 is focused on invisible watermarking and robustness audits.**

-**All results should be interpreted as experimental.**
+**It does not prevent AI training or guarantee protection from style mimicry.**

+**Every result is experimental and meant to be measured, not trusted blindly.**

 > **Status:** early/experimental (v0.1).
 I started this because most "protect your
 > art from AI" tooling either overpromises or gives you no way to actually check